Portugal Golden Visa

 Why invest in Portugal for a Golden Visa through investment funds?

-- It is a reasonable investment.
-Compared to other investment routes for the Portugal Golden Visa program, it offers potential for capital preservation and appreciation.
+• Compared to other investment routes for the Portugal Golden Visa program, certain funds may offer the potential for capital appreciation, depending on market conditions and the fund strategy.

-- Depending on the fund’s focus, you can earn higher annual returns and capital growth compared to other Golden Visa investment options
+• Depending on the fund’s focus, some funds may target capital growth or income generation, depending on their investment mandate and market performance, compared to other Golden Visa investment options

 At Get Golden Visa, back in 2019, when real estate investment was valid, our team was among the first companies to introduce the fund route.
-We have helped many investors since then, and today it is the fund’s main strategic investment route.
+As of 2026, we work with more than 50 regulated investment funds eligible for the Portugal Golden Visa program, working with investors to help them understand and compare a broad range of qualifying options.

 2. Company